Organic Foods: to Buy or Not to Buy?

-Organic foods must meet the same standards of quality and safety as conventionally produced food.
-However, you may notice organic foods look less perfect (odd shapes, varying colors, smaller sizes) than conventionally produced foods.
+- Quality and appearance—Organic foods must meet the same standards of quality and safety as conventionally produced food.
+But, you may notice organic foods look less perfect than conventionally produced foods.
 You may also notice that organic fruits and vegetables spoil slightly faster.
 This is because conventionally produced foods are often selected for their perfect appearance and then treated with waxes or preservatives to prolong their shelf life.

-Some people buy organic foods as a way of avoiding exposure to the pesticides conventional farmers use to protect their crops from molds, insects, and disease, and this may be a factor in your decision making.
-However, most experts agree that the small amounts of residual pesticides found on conventionally grown produce poses a very small health risk to humans, and that the health benefits of eating fresh produce far outweigh any risks.
+- Pesticides—Some people buy organic foods as a way of avoiding exposure to the pesticides conventional farmers use to protect their crops from molds, insects, and disease, and this may be a factor in your decision making.
+But, most experts agree that the small amounts of residual pesticides found on conventionally grown produce poses a very small health risk to humans and that the health benefits of eating fresh produce outweigh any risks.

-Some people claim to be able to taste the difference between organic and nonorganic foods.
+- Taste—Some people claim to be able to taste the difference between organic and nonorganic foods.
 Others say they cannot.
-Taste is a personal and very subjective consideration.
+Taste is a personal factor.

 - In order to ensure the highest quality, buy your produce in season.

-- Try to buy your produce on the day it’s delivered.
+- Try to buy your produce on the day it is delivered.
 Ask your grocer what day new produce arrives.

 - Read food labels carefully.
 Even organic foods can be high in sugar, salt, fat, or calories.

-- Don’t confuse natural with organic.
-These terms are not interchangeable, nor are other common terms like free-range or hormone free.
+- Do not confuse natural with organic.
+These terms are not the same, nor are other common terms like free-range or hormone free.
 Only foods clearly labeled organic have met USDA organic standards.

 - Wash all produce thoroughly before eating it.

-- If you’re concerned about pesticides, try peeling your produce, or trimming the outer leaves so you can wash it thoroughly.
+- If you are concerned about pesticides, try peeling your produce, or trimming the outer leaves so you can wash it thoroughly.
 Trim fat from meat and the skin of poultry and fish as some pesticides may collect there as well.

 The National Organic Program